 And history seminars are really violent, Sophoclean bloodbaths – or the class struggle in drag.

 How exciting – as an underlying warp and weft.

 I think I’ve done the reading—and not of just books—without being so ridiculous as to think this local story is something grand with huge sociopolitical sweep.

-The sexy, arousing lie that tells a truth.
+The sexy, arousing lie with such explanatory power.

-One or two Christmases after Trinny or Susannah—laughable, over-earnest champion of my educational progress—died, a gift of “Why Cats Paint – A Theory of Feline Aesthetics” bombed at a gathering of family and friends.
+One or two Christmases after Trinny or Susannah—the laughable, over-earnest champion of my educational progress—died, a gift of “Why Cats Paint – A Theory of Feline Aesthetics” bombed at a gathering of family and friends.

 I’d found it by accident in a bookshop, thought it hilarious, and wanted to share the joke with him by making a present of my aleatory gifts.